LE-V-EL/cqaw/README.md

 5. Edit variables in `./generation_script.py` to customize dataset size and path to files
 6. Run `python generation_script.py`

-(If you get an ImportError for libL.so, apt install `libgl1-mesa-glx`)
+(If you get an ImportError for libL.so, try apt installing `libgl1-mesa-glx`)